maticzav/graphql-shield/README.md

 See [#126](https://github.com/maticzav/graphql-shield/issues/126#issuecomment-416524581) and [#97](https://github.com/maticzav/graphql-shield/issues/97#issuecomment-404867307) for more detailed explanations.

-#### A rule is excuted only once even though the dataset contains multiple values (and thus should execute the rule multiple times)
+#### A rule is executed only once even though the dataset contains multiple values (and thus should execute the rule multiple times)

 This occurs because of caching.
 When the cache is set to "contextual" only the contextual variable of the rule is expected to be evaluated.
 Setting the cache to "strict" allows the rule to rely on parent and args parameters as well.